streamich/enwire/README.md

 ## *[`dotenv`](https://www.npmjs.com/package/dotenv)-like* Usage

-Create a `.env` file with your env var.
+Create a `.env` file with your env vars.

 ```
 FOO=bar